ONLYOFFICE/Docker-DocumentServer/README.md

 ## User Feedback and Support

-If you face any issues or have questions about this image, please visit our official forum: [forum.onlyoffice.com][1].
+If you face any issues or have questions about this image, visit our official forum: [forum.onlyoffice.com][1].

-You are also welcome to ask and answer ONLYOFFICE development questions on [Stack Overflow][2], as well as share your thoughts and suggestions on [feedback.onlyoffice.com](https://feedback.onlyoffice.com/forums/966080-your-voice-matters).
+You are also welcome to ask and answer ONLYOFFICE development questions on [Stack Overflow][2], as well as share your suggestions on [feedback.onlyoffice.com](https://feedback.onlyoffice.com/forums/966080-your-voice-matters).

 Join [our Discord community](https://discord.gg/Hcgtf5n4uF) for connecting with fellow developers.